guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-tawang.md

   <em>Breath of relief</em>
 </div>

+Parul managed to entertain as always.
+On one of the stops, she complained that she smelt something burning.
+Upon closer inspection, we found out that in her awesomeness, she had packed the Rynox bag wrong and one of it's leg had burnt off against the rear tyre.
+On further inspection we found that it was not the only thing that had burnt.
+Parul's white shoes had a burnt off toe now. :laughing: To her credit, she is still sporting the same pair. :stuck_out_tongue_closed_eyes:

 There was little in the name of traffic on these roads.
 An occasional truck or some tourist vehicle; perhaps a military truck or convoy.
 One thing that stood out was how well behaved all the drivers were out here.
 Everyone followed proper road discipline.
 As a motorist, it is a treat to drive in Arunachal. :smile:

 We crossed Bomdilla without a second thought.
 It was on the list of places that were suggested to us but we still had time on our hands and decided to push Bomdilla for the return journey.
 We pushed ahead to Dirang and got there well before sundown.